Updated: Jan 12

 “Well I imagine for myself if I were to go to a yoga class with no previous experience of it I would hope that this would be recognised so that I would be able to progress... so I guess I mean that patients would be a beautiful quality that an outstanding yoga teacher would have like yourself xx 😊”

 Ps.
-Feel free to send in your comments below (kindly add where you are located) and tell me what for you a really good teacher is.
+Feel free to send in your comments below (kindly add where you are located) and tell me what an excellent teacher is for you.